pppriya46/twinmind-live-suggestions/README.md

 **[Live demo →](https://twinmind-live-suggestions-six.vercel.app/)**

-**Stack:** React + Vite · Groq SDK · Whisper Large V3 · openai/gpt-oss-120b via Groq · runs entirely in the browser
+**Stack:** React + Vite · Groq SDK · Whisper Large V3 · `openai/gpt-oss-120b` via Groq · runs entirely in the browser

 ---

 ## The problem

-The obvious approach — surface what was just said — echoes the conversation back.
-The user already heard it.
-What they actually need is what the meeting still requires: the question nobody asked, the number that doesn't add up, the commitment with no owner, the deadline nobody pinned down.
+Most meeting tools record what happened.
+That is not what you need mid-conversation.
+This tool listens continuously and surfaces the things worth acting on right now: the follow-up question that would move things forward, the number that does not add up, the commitment with no owner.

 ---